Terminal Sentral Kuantan

 Terminal Sentral Kuantan (Kuantan Central Terminal) is a public transportation terminal in Kuantan, Pahang, Malaysia.
 It is located at Bandar Indera Mahkota.
-The terminal is the largest public transportation terminal in the East Coast of Peninsula Malaysia.
+The terminal is the largest public transportation terminal on the East Coast of Peninsular Malaysia.

 Rapid Kuantan route 303 plying between this terminal and intracity bus terminal, Hentian Bas Bandar Kuantan at city center, which serves almost all Rapid Kuantan routes.
-Bus frequency is between 15 - 20 minutes from 6.00 Am to 11.00 PM.
+Bus frequency is between 15–20 minutes from 6.00 Am to 11.00 PM.